samapriya/evap-docs/docs/index.md

-# Reservoir Evaporation API Documentation
+# Open Water Evapoation Network
 <img src="images/powell_landscape_cropped.jpg" alt="Image Description"  width="800">

 Beta Status: This website is currently under development and may have some limitations or issues.
 Evaporation data should be considered provisional and not used for operational support or decision making.
 A production version of this API and database is scheduled to launch late summer 2025.

 ## Overview

-The BOR Reservoir Evaporation API provides public access to historical, and near-real-time daily evaporation estimates for 247 Bureau of Reclamation reservoirs located across the 17 western states.
-Reservoir evaporation estimates are generated using the Texas A&M Daily Lake Evaporation Model (DLEM) (Zhao and Gao, 2019; Zhao et al., 2024).

-This API delivers high-quality data records of evaporation rates and volumes for major reservoirs.
-The evaporation estimates incorporate meteorological forcing data and reservoir storage information to provide the best available estimates of reservoir evaporation.
+The Open Water Evaporation Network (OWEN), created by researchers from DRI, TAMU, VTech, and Reclamation, offers broad access to DLEM evaporation estimates and provides operational support to stakeholders like Reclamation, the Texas Water Development Board, and the United States Army Corps of Engineers.
+Within the OWEN ecosystem, partner datasets are organized as individual tables, ensuring consistent and efficient data access.
+OWEN employs custom scripts and software to generate stakeholder-specific data, facilitating the integration of diverse weather and reservoir information.

 ## About This Project